 after append.
 For performance demanding application, function

-standard string concatenation operator ^, function fast_append do not
+standard string concatenation operator ^

 allocate new memory or create a new fresh string.
 Instead,